Back to California

 Terms To Know

-The fair treatment of all people regarding environmental laws, regulations, and policies.
+The fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies.

 Limits and Unknowns

-• Does not specify how the remaining 40% of the fund will be used.
+• Does not specify how much money will be collected by the fund.

 Bill History